absinthe0223/guide/Guiding-Principles/Mission-Statement.md

 # Purpose, Mission, and Vision

 Our Purpose is to help our customer's grow their businesses by finding, engaging, and ultimately converting prospects into leads that become customers of their products and services.
-And, to help their customers find the right things for themselves that make their lives better.
-Without it being about who can buy market share.
+And, to help their customers find the right things for themselves that make their lives better without it being about who can buy market share.

 To progress marketing science.